Freshpet recalls dog food for potential Salmonella contamination - NewsBreak

 If you have fed the recalled product to your dog, and they are showing symptoms, the FDA says to contact your veterinarian.

-Freshpet says if you have any of the recalled product, do not use it.
+Freshpet says if you have any of the recalled products, do not use them.
 They stated that the product was shipped to stores in the last two weeks, and “no other Freshpet products or lot codes are impacted” by the recall.

 The impacted dog food may have been sold at some Walmart locations in Alabama and Georgia, along with Target locations and other stores in Connecticut, Massachusetts, Maine, New Hampshire, New Jersey, New York, Pennsylvania, Puerto Rico, Rhode Island, Vermont, and West Virginia, according to a statement.